echuung94/Heart_Study/README.md

 One of the main issues we ran into with our data was the inability to locate a unique identifier within the datasets, this prevented us from expanding on the factors we incorporated into our model and possibly create a more sensitive model.
 We do not recommend that this model be used in a clinical or a real world setting.
 Althought it is relatively accurate, this model shows that it does not have the sensitivity needed for a serious diagnosis.</br>
 What we would do differently would be to work with a dataset that has unique identifiers and test the data with different models to better predict the individuals that are at high risk for heart disease.

+### Interactive Elements
+We intend on creating filters on the dashboard so that users could filter through various features to see which factors contribute to heart disease.

 ## Dashboard
 We will be using Tableau to create our interactive dashboard.
 It will be hostedon Tableau public: [here](https://public.tableau.com/profile/abigail.mwaura#!/vizhome/HeartStudy/HeartStudy?publish=yes).

 <p align="center"><img src="https://github.com/echuung94/Heart_Study/blob/main/Resources/results.png" height="350"></p>

-### Interactive Elements
+### Communication Plan
-We intend on creating filters on the dashboard so that users could filter through various features to see which factors contribute to heart disease.
+We plan on communicating using Slack and utilizing our class times on Tuesdays and Thursdays.
+We have also exchanged phone numbers in case of any emergencies.